keithaknight/SimpleInjector.AutoRegistration/README.md

-# SimpleInjector.AutoRegistration -
+# SimpleInjector.AutoRegistration
 An Extensible Auto-Registration Extension for Simple Injector

 ## Summary
 Name: KeithAKnight.SimpleInjector.AutoRegistration

-Description: A flexible auto-registration module that extends Simple Injector IoC container.
+Description: A flexible auto-registration module that extends Simple Injector Inversion of Control IoC container (https://simpleinjector.org).

+By default, this will register the basic types with simple registrations, including more complex open-generics.
+It also adds support for your IEnumerable<>, Lazy<>, and Func<> dependencies.

+Optionally, you can configure this to automatically register your decorators and you can extend or superceded it with your own custom auto-registration providers.

 Author: Keith A. Knight